Christmas a few reminiscences.....

 Finally, to make an attempt at "economising, and to make it all a bit easier, we decided on a little bit of "rules and regulations".

-When all was bought, stored - placed ready, We looked at what was left over from our "budget" and split it down the middle - half each!
+When all was bought, stored - placed ready, We looked at what was left over from our "budget"

 The rules were simple.
 The winner was he/she who managed to get the highest number of "presents"...for the 20 quid!
 "Quality" wasn't desired - usefulness - yes, but particularly quantity....!